-Setting a renovation budget and sticking to it is one of the best ways to keep home improvement costs down.
-Most of the time people spend more than they originally intended anyways, but if you have a budget already in place, it will keep your spending on track.
+Setting a renovation budget and sticking to it is one of the best ways to decrease home improvement costs.
+Most of the time, people spend more than they originally intended, but if you have a budget already in place, it will keep your spending on track.
 Our favorite way to mitigate the risks of overspending is to calculate 10-15% on top of your budget.
-If you can’t afford to spend that increased cost, you need to find somewhere to cut down on spending.
+If you can’t afford to spend that increased cost, you need to find somewhere to reduce spending.

 2. Save on Materials

 You don’t always have to go to the most expensive hardware stores to find materials for your project.
-Keep home improvement costs down when you shop second hand options first.
-Ebay, Craigslist, and Letgo often have a surprising amount of renovation products and materials that you may need.
+Keep home improvement costs down when you shop secondhand options first. eBay, Craigslist, and Letgo often have a surprising amount of renovation products and materials you may need.
 Shop everything from tools to lumber, and find deals in places you wouldn’t typically expect.

 3. Search for Deals

-If you haven’t been able to find what you’re looking for secondhand, it’s time to head to the hardware store.
-You probably know well in advance what type of countertop or which style of tile you’re looking for during your project.
+If you haven’t been able to find what you are looking for secondhand, it’s time to head to the hardware store.
+You probably know well in advance what type of countertop or tile style you’re looking for during your project.
 Find it at your local store and wait for a sale before you buy it.
-The best deals typically occur seasonally or when new merchandise is coming in.
-Many times, you can even keep home improvement costs down when you buy the floor model for a particular appliance.
-Negotiate the price with your hardware store and leave with a great product for a fraction of the cost.
+The best deals typically occur seasonally or when new merchandise comes in.
+You can often keep home improvement costs down when you buy the floor model for a particular appliance.
+Negotiate the price with your hardware store and leave with an excellent product for a fraction of the cost.

 4. Don’t Rush Fixes

-Taking the extra time to save up extra money can also be a game-changer when you’re doing home improvement on a budget.
+Taking the extra time to save up extra money can also be a game-changer for home improvement on a budget.
 You don’t have to pay with a credit card and risk accumulating interest that will raise the final cost of your project.

 5. Try DIY

-Before spending money on a contractor, do some research to discover if your renovations are ones you can do on your own.
-Rebuilding a deck or installing a new sink could be things that are within the scope of your talents.
-Explore videos and how-to blogs to guide you through the project and save big on home improvement costs.
+Before spending money on a contractor, research to discover if your renovations are ones, you can do on your own.
+For example, rebuilding a deck or installing a new sink could be within your talent scope.
+Then, explore videos and how-to blogs to guide you through the project and save on home improvement costs.

 6. Shop Around

-If you absolutely need a contractor because your renovations are big projects with lots of moving parts, shop around for a contractor before hiring.
-Most contractors offer free inspections and estimates, so you have a better idea of what you’ll be spending in home improvement costs.
-Over the course of a month, you can have at least three or four contractors visit your home to discuss potential prices.
+If you need a contractor because your renovations are big projects with lots of moving parts, shop around for a contractor before hiring.
+Most contractors offer free inspections and estimates, so you can better understand what you will be spending on home improvement costs.
+You can have at least three or four contractors visit your home monthly to discuss possible prices.
 Meeting with each one in person also allows you to gauge their interest, honesty, and customer service chops before diving into a partnership that could cost thousands.

 7. Pay in Cash

-When you pay in cash, you get two bonuses that help you save on home improvement costs.
-First, you don’t have to risk paying for additional interest on your credit card.
-If you don’t pay the entire amount when it’s due, you’ll end up accumulating interest until you do.
+You get two bonuses that help you save on home improvement costs when you pay in cash.
+First, you don’t have to risk paying additional interest on your credit card.
+If you don’t have the entire amount when it’s due, you will accumulate interest until you do.
 Second, many contractors will give you discounts when you pay for materials and services in cash.

 8. Going Green

-In the past, the startup costs for going green were incredibly expensive.
+In the past, the startup costs for going green were costly.
 Installing solar panels or bamboo plywood cabinets was too much for most people to consider.
-With today’s push towards more environmentally friendly materials and building methods, it’s not as expensive to choose green appliances and materials.
+With today’s rush toward more environmentally friendly materials and building methods, it’s not expensive to choose green appliances and materials.
 The best part of energy-saving appliances?
 They come with rebates and save you money over the years to pay for themselves!
 Some of the most common green additions to consider include: